-introduced by Karpman \cite{Kar}, and Karpman and Shagalov \cite{KarSha} to take into account the role played by higher fourth-order dispersion terms in formation and propagation of intense laser beams in a bulk medium with Kerr nonlinearity \cite{Ivano}.
-Historically, (\ref{BNLS}) has been extensively studied in Sobolev spaces, see for instance \cite{Fibich,Miao,Miao1,Pau2,Pau,Pau1,Segata,Wang,ZhuYanZha} and references there in.
-Fibich \textit{et al} \cite{Fibich} established sufficient conditions for global existence for the BNLS equation, for $\delta<0$ and $\delta>0$, with initial data in $H^2(\Omega)$ being $\Omega$ a smooth bounded domain of $ \mathbb{R}^n.$ Global existence and scattering theory for the defocusing BNLS, in $H^2(\mathbb{R}^n)$ was established in Pausander \cite{Pau2, Pau}.
+introduced by Karpman \cite{Kar}, and Karpman and Shagalov \cite{KarSha} to take into account the role played by the higher fourth-order dispersion terms in formation and propagation of intense laser beams in a bulk medium with Kerr nonlinearity \cite{Ivano}.
+Historically, (\ref{BNLS}) has been extensively studied in Sobolev spaces, see for instance \cite{Fibich,Miao,Miao1,Pau2,Pau,Pau1,Segata,Wang,ZhuYanZha} and references therein.
+Fibich \textit{et al} \cite{Fibich} established sufficient conditions for the global existence of solutions to the BNLS equation, for $\delta<0$ and $\delta>0$, with initial data in $H^2(\Omega)$ being $\Omega$ a smooth bounded domain of $ \mathbb{R}^n.$ Global existence and scattering theory for the defocusing BNLS, in $H^2(\mathbb{R}^n),$ was established in Pausander \cite{Pau2, Pau}.
 Wang in \cite{Wang} showed the global existence of solutions and a scattering result for the BNLS (with a nonlinearity of the form $|u|^pu$) with small initial radial data in the homogeneous Sobolev space ${\dot{H}^{s_c}(\mathbb{R}^n)}$ and dimensions $n\geq 2.$ Here $s_c=\frac{n}{2}-\frac{4}{p}$ and $s_c>-\frac{3n-2}{2n+1}$.
-The main ingredient of the work of Wang is the improvement of the Strichartz estimative associated to the BNLS for radial initial data; see also Zhu, Yang and Zhang \cite {ZhuYanZha}, where some results on blow-up solitons are established for the BNLS equation.
+The main ingredient of \cite{Wang} is the improvement of the Strichartz estimatives associated to the BNLS for radial initial data; see also Zhu, Yang and Zhang \cite {ZhuYanZha}, where some results on blow-up solitons for the BNLS equation are established.
 More recently, Guo in \cite{Guo6} analyzed the global existence of solutions in Sobolev spaces and the asymptotic behavior for the Cauchy problem associated to BNLS equation with combined power-type nonlinearities.
-Finally, we recall a recent result of Miao \textit{et al.} \cite{Miao} about the defocusing energy-critical nonlinear BNLS equation $iu_t + \Delta^2u = -|u|^{\frac{8}{d-4}}u,$ which establishes that any finite energy solution is global and scatters both forward and backward in time in dimensions $d\geq 9$.
+Finally, we recall a recent result of Miao \textit{et al.} \cite{Miao} about the defocusing energy-critical nonlinear BNLS equation $iu_t + \Delta^2u = -|u|^{\frac{8}{d-4}}u,$ which establishes that any finite energy solution is global and scatters both forward and backward in time for dimensions $d\geq 9$.

 When $\epsilon\neq 0$ and $A$ is the biharmonic operator, equation (\ref{FoSch}) corresponds to the following nonlinear Schr\"{o}dinger equation with isotropic mixed-dispersion (INLS):